n349ca/Netreo/Curl/cURL (bash)/README.md

 # Netreo API cURL Commands for bash shell
-Collection of CURL commands for use with the Netreo API In the supplied examples we use HTTPS
+Collection of cURL commands for use with the Netreo API In the supplied examples we use HTTPS

 To use these commands you will have to replace: